 This short-lived long blooming herbaceous perennial is native to western North America where it is found on ridges and dry slopes as well as in mountain meadows and grasslands.
-It is upright, clump-forming, and has an abundance of blue, lavender, or white flowers from late spring through summer.
+It is an upright, clump-forming, and has an abundance of blue, lavender, or white flowers from late spring through summer.
 Each cup-shaped flower is about 1 1/2″ across, has five petals with prominent veining and last for just a day, opening fully only on sunny days.
 The leaves are blue-green and needle-like giving the whole plant a delicate wispy look.
 Although it readily reseeds, plants do not transplant well.
 Suitable for beds and borders as well as wildflower gardens.

 Type: Herbaceous perennial

 Bloom: Lavender, white, or blue flowers are 1 1/2″ across, have five petals and are produced from late spring throughout the summer.

 Care: Cut back half the plant after bloom

 Hardiness: Zones 3-8; 8-10 on West coast

 Pests and Diseases: Susceptible to stem rot, rust, wilt, anthracnose, damping off, slugs, snails, and aphids.

 Companion Plants: California poppy, Mexican feather grass, pink evening primrose.